 As the rotor accelerates above synchronous speed, the torque angle δ decreases.
-The point where the motor torque becomes equal to the load torque, the equilibrium is not restored, because now the rotor speed is greater than the synchronous speed.
-Therefore, the rotor continues to swing backwards and as a result, the torque angle goes on decreasing.
+At the point where the motor torque becomes equal to the load torque, the equilibrium is not restored because now the rotor speed is greater than the synchronous speed.
+Therefore, the rotor continues to swing backward and as a result, the torque angle goes on decreasing.

 When the load angle δ becomes less than the required value, the mechanical load becomes greater than the developed power.
 Therefore, the motor starts to slow down.
 The load angle starts increasing again.
 Thus, the rotor starts to swing or oscillates around the synchronous speed.

 The motor responds to a decreasing load torque by a temporary increase in speed and a reduction of the torque angle δ.
-Thus, the rotor swings and rotate around the synchronous speed.
-Thus, this process of rotation of the rotor speed equal or around the synchronous speed is known as Hunting.
-Since, during the rotor oscillation, the phase of the phasor Ef changes relative to phasor V. Thus, hunting is known as Phase Swinging.
+Thus, the rotor swings and rotates around the synchronous speed.
+Hence, this process of rotation of the rotor speed equal to or around the synchronous speed is known as Hunting.
+Since, during the rotor oscillation, the phase of the phasor Ef changes about phasor V. Thus, hunting is known as Phase Swinging.